zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

 ### 6. Validate & Measure Performance of Fine-Tuned Model

-Finally, let's validate the performance of our newly created fine-tuned model relative to a model that only uses prompt engineering - the same model we used to initially create our test labels!
-We will accomplish this by evaluating both models on the test data we previously created after some initial data preperation.
+Finally, let's validate the performance of our newly created fine-tuned model relative to a model that only uses prompt engineering.
+We will accomplish this by evaluating both models on the test data we previously created after some initial data preparation.

 ```python
 # Import our test data from our previously created file